 - Excellent oral and written communication skills including the ability to present technical information and planning concepts clearly and effectively to a range of audiences.

 - Up-to-date working knowledge of Federal and State legislation, programs, regulations, and procedures related to federal emergency management, resiliency and planning.

 - Recent and direct experience, emergency management certification at state and federal levels is preferred.

-This is a temporary, full-time, two-year, grant funded, exempt position with a comprehensive benefits package including health, dental, vision, life, short and long-term disability, paid time off, 12 paid holidays per year, 403(b) pension plan with agency match, flexible work schedules, and more.
-Compensation is set at $50,000 per year.
+This is a full-time, exempt position with a comprehensive benefits package including health, dental, vision, life, short and long-term disability, paid time off, 13 paid holidays per year, 403(b) pension plan with agency match, flexible work schedules, and more.
+Compensation is commensurate with experience.
 KVCOG is an Equal Opportunity Employer.

-Application should include a cover letter, resume, and three references and should be mailed to the office at 17 Main Street, Fairfield Maine or emailed to the Executive Director Laura Cyr at .
-Positions are open until filled.
+Application should include a cover letter, resume, and three references and should emailed to the search committee at .
+The deadline for this position is February 7, 2022.